apache/gravitino/docs/how-to-use-the-playground.md

 ## Prerequisites

 Install Git (optional), Docker, Docker Compose.
-Docker Desktop (or Orbstack) with Kubenetes enabled, and helm CLI are required if you use helm-chart to deploy services.
+Docker Desktop (or Orbstack) with Kubernetes enabled and helm CLI is required if you use helm-chart to deploy services.

 ## System Resource Requirements